SvenBrehmerCS/MolSim/README.md

 For speeding up the compilation process it is recommended to append `-j #cores` to the `make` command.

+## Building on CoolMuc4 (Leibniz-Rechenzentrum)

+1. To build the project on coolMuc4 switch the CMakeLists.txt with the CMakeLists.txt in the subdirectory [coolMuc4](./coolMuc4).
+2. load the xerces-c module on coolMuc4 with module load xerces-c.
+3. The c++ standard should be 20.0 or newer
+3. Then follow the normal build steps specified above under ## Building.

 ## Documentation

 For generating the Doxygen documentation: